CyborgUnplug/CyborgUnplug/README.md

-If you don't want to build, just [grab the firmware](https://github.com/JulianOliver/CyborgUnplug/blob/wr710n/bin/cyborg-unplug-wr710n.bin) and flash it on right away.
+If you don't want to build, just [grab the firmware](https://github.com/JulianOliver/CyborgUnplug/blob/wr710n/bin/cyborg-unplug-wr710n.bin) and flash it on right away using the web interface (see INSTALL, below).

 This release is similar but not as polished as the firmware shipping on the for-sale rt5350f [Little Snipper](https://plugunplug.net/) Cyborg Unplug